SuperOfficeDocs/data-access/docs/netserver/web-services/endpoints/rest-webapi/index.md

 ## Retrieve object

 `/api/v1/Contact/123` returns the Contact with ID 123.
 This object can be PUT or DELETE - subject to the usual sentry restrictions.
-If your role does not allow you to update, then the WebAPI won't give you more access.
+The WebAPI won't facilitate elevated access.

 ```http
 GET /api/v1/Contact/123